TLL1

 Tolloid-like protein 1 is a protein that in humans is encoded by the TLL1 gene.

 This gene encodes an astacin-like zinc-dependent metalloprotease and is a subfamily member of the metzincin family.
 A similar protein in mice is required during heart development and specifically processes procollagen C-propeptides and chordin at similar cleavage sites.

+In clinical context, TLL1 was mostly associated with atrial septal defect in an autosomal dominant mode of inheritance of loss-of-function mutations.
+However, functional studies have also linked its gain-of-function with mitral valve prolapse.